Find Trade Colleges

 The states with the most job growth for Film and Video Editor are Utah, Georgia, and North Dakota.
 Watch out if you plan on working in Alaska, Wisconsin, or Missouri.
 These states have the worst job growth for this type of profession.

-How Much Does a Film and Video Editor Make?
+Salary for a Film and Video Editor

-The salary for Film and Video Editors ranges between about $31,940 and $170,040 a year.
+The typical yearly salary for Film and Video Editors is somewhere between $31,940 and $170,040.

 undefined